Website URL : http://www.ucu.org.uk/2056||

-Colleges will start to implement the new national contract from next academic year 2014-15, the implementation agreement (.pdf) [86kb] articulates in writing the requirements in relation to staff working in colleges.
-See the FE agreements in Wales page for further information.
+Colleges started to implement the National Contract for all Staff in Wales from academic year 2014-15.
+The implementation agreement (.pdf) [86kb] sets out the requirements in relation to staff working in colleges.
+See the FE Wales national agreements page for further information.

 Revised pay offer accepted

 The joint unions received a revised offer of 1%, up from 0%, for the academic year 14/15 from ColegauCymru in January 2015.
 After consulting their respective constituencies the joint trade unions will be accepting the 1% pay offer.
 You can view the full ballot results here (.pdf) [138kb].

 Find full details on the FE Wales pay page.